headphones06/BlenderLightingAddons/README.md

 # BlenderLightingAddons
-This is Blender's addon to add by Lights
+This is Blender's addon to add by Lights.